ucsb-cs32/s21/_lab/lab05.md

 A note about regionData, for the first few tasks, region data just needs a singular state value, you will need to revisit this when you get to step 3 in task 1.
 Start with a single string and then re-write when you pass all prior tests.

-Task 1 - Use the new data types
+Task 1 - Use the new data types to support all prior functionality - also part 1!
 ============
 Once this is complete, you will then need to tackle: